 - Guardianship of any minor children you have, where applicable

-Furthermore, your will should be reviewed regularly — at least every three years — in order to ensure that it is still reflective of your wishes and applicable given any changes of situation which have transpired.
+Furthermore, your will should be reviewed regularly — at least every three years — to ensure that it is still reflective of your wishes and applicable given any changes of the situation which have transpired.

 Bucks County Will Lawyer